BlaineDev/431-classes-2022/projectA/proposal_status.md

 | 55 | Max Tjen | Investigating Diabetes Prevalence: the Most Influential Factors |
 | 58 | Savannah Wu | Health Behaviors and Longevity |
 | 59 | Meredith Zhang | Mental Health in the Midwest |

+## Evaluating The Proposal

+[Here is the list of the 13 "things" Dr. Love is looking for](https://thomaselove.github.io/431-projectA-2022/proposal.html#grading-the-proposal-13-things-were-looking-for) in reviewing your work.
+See [the Class 13 README](https://github.com/THOMASELOVE/431-classes-2022/blob/main/class13/README.md) for some additional advice as you prepare your proposal.

 ## Proposals Under Revision/Development (2 proposals, 3 students)